Breadcrumb

 - Impetigo.
 This bacterial skin infection is caused by strep or staph bacteria.

 - Heat rash (prickly heat).
-This rash often results from a well-meaning parent dressing his or her baby too warmly, but it can happen to any baby in very hot weather.
+This rash often is caused by a well-meaning parent dressing a baby too warmly.
+But it can happen to any baby in very hot weather.

 - Cold sores.
 These are sometimes called fever blisters.
-Cold sores are clusters of small blisters on the lip and outer edge of the mouth caused by the herpes simplex virus.
+Cold sores are clusters of small blisters on the lip and outer edge of the mouth.
+They are caused by the herpes simplex virus.

 - Contact dermatitis.
 This rash is caused by contact with a substance, such as food, soap, or lotion, that causes an allergic reaction.
-Most contact dermatitis is mild and goes away when your child's skin no longer comes in contact with the substance.
+Most contact dermatitis is mild.
+It goes away when your child's skin no longer comes in contact with the substance.

 - Cradle cap.
-Cradle cap is an oily, yellow scaling or crusting on a baby's scalp.
-It is common in babies and is easily treated.
-Cradle cap is not a part of any illness and does not mean that a baby is not being well cared for.
+This is an oily, yellow scaling or crusting on a baby's scalp.
+It's common in babies and is easy to treat.
+It's not a part of any illness.
+A baby can be well cared for and still get cradle cap.

 Rashes that may require a visit to a doctor include:

-- Lyme disease, which is caused by a bacteria carried by deer ticks in some areas.
-A characteristic expanding red rash usually occurs at the site of the tick bite and is followed by flu-like symptoms, such as a headache, chills, fever, body aches, and stiffness.
+- Lyme disease.
+It's caused by a type of bacteria carried by deer ticks in some areas.
+A specific expanding red rash usually occurs at the site of the tick bite.
+It's followed by flu-like symptoms, such as a headache, chills, fever, body aches, and stiffness.

-- A rash that looks like a sunburn and a fever of 38.9°C (102°F) or higher.
+- A rash that looks like a sunburn along with a fever of 38.9°C (102°F) or higher.
 This type of rash may be caused by a rare condition called toxic shock syndrome.

 - A very rare and serious type of generalized red rash called toxic epidermal necrolysis (TEN).
 This type of rash may cause the skin to peel away, leaving large areas of tissue that weep or ooze fluid like a severe burn.
 TEN may occur after the use of some medicines.

-To know how serious the rash is, other symptoms that occur with the rash must be evaluated.
-Check your child's symptoms to decide if and when your child should see a doctor.
+To know how serious the rash is, other symptoms that occur with the rash must be looked at.

 Check Your Symptoms